 About

 What started in August 2021 as a newfound creative outlet, turned into something much bigger than he ever could have expected.
-Going by the handle @nbultman_art on Instagram and TikTok, Nick Bultman documents his journey with abstract art, making everything from process videos with trendy sounds, to bold, gallery-ready pieces.
+Going by the handle @nbultman_art on social media, Nick Bultman documents his journey with abstract art, making everything from trendy process videos to bold, futuristic showpieces.

-Although, he was born and raised in California, Nick currently resides in Gilbert, AZ.
-He does not have any formal art education but rather graduated with a Bachelors Degree in Industrial Technology from Cal Poly San Luis Obispo.
-Nick has always had an interest in the relationship between science, technology, engineering and the creative arts.
-Having worked in the corporate environment of engineering and sales for several years post-college, he found himself frustrated with his lack freedom to artistically express his deepest intuitions.
+Although, he was born and raised in California, Nick currently resides in Gilbert, Arizona.
+He does not have any formal art education and graduated with a Bachelors Degree in Industrial Technology from Cal Poly San Luis Obispo.
+Nick has always had an interest in the relationship between science, technology, engineering and the creative arts but having worked in the corporate environment of engineering and sales for several years post-college, he found himself frustrated with his lack freedom to artistically express his deepest intuitions.
 After years of scrolling through social media, he decided to take these intuitions seriously, document his journey and take the leap from private inspirations to public demonstration.

-This website represents a gallery of Nick's works, testimonials, and prints for sale.
+This website represents a collection of Nick's available and past artwork, client testimonials, and prints for sale.
 You can reach Nick directly by sending a message through his contact page or sending him a DM @nbultman_art on Instagram.

 Artist Statement